Bio

 Hobbies

-While in New York, I did competitive ballroom dancing with some wonderful people at Columbia University and in New York.
-I’m always down for a game of pick-up soccer and occasionally I play in a league.
+I do competitive ballroom dancing with some awesome people in Vancouver and before that I did it in New York (with some just as awesome people).
+I’m always down for a game of pick-up football/soccer and I occasionally play in a league.

 As an undergraduate, I was a member of Just Add Water, a comedy group that does short form and musical improvisation.
-In Hartford, I co-founded the Albatross, which still plays at the Sea Tea theater.
-I have not been improvising on a regular basis lately, but I attend the occasional jam (and I still “follow the fear.”)
+In Hartford, I was involved with the Sea Tea theater and the wonderful community around it.
+I have not been improvising on a regular basis lately but I still “follow the fear.”